Retirees are Reconsidering How to Use Their Home and Home Equity in This Uncertain Economy

 Read MoreHow Does a Reverse Mortgage Work?

-Understanding How Reverse Mortgages Work You have probably seen commercials and heard your friends discuss reverse mortgages.
-If you still can’t grasp how reverse mortgages work, we have broken down the basics in this article.
-Reverse mortgages – also called home equity conversion mortgages (HECM) – are loans for seniors 62 and older who want…
+Understanding How Reverse Mortgages Work You have probably seen commercials and heard your friends discuss reverse mortgages but they sound complicated.
+We get that so, we have broken down some of the basics around “How Does a Reverse Mortgage Work?” in this article.
+Reverse mortgages are loans for seniors 55 and older who want to…

 Read MoreThree Types of Reverse Mortgages